negotiate-merge/rotadyne-fluid-net/README.md

 The current scada system in use is the scadapack 334 by schnieder.
 Need to look in to this to detirmine how it functions and how we can interface with it.
 ^ It's a client server model.

-__UI__
+__Front end__
 - [ ] Reading from presure sensor
+- [ ] react objects not updating when backend redirects to /devices

 __Back end__
-- [ ] Devise a method of removing a device from the controller logic when pump override is implemented.
+- [x] Devise a method of removing a device from the controller logic when pump override is implemented.
+- [x] Publish to an overrides topic the list overrided devices for retrieval on flask/react
+- [ ] When device is overridden and pump is running with the high switch inactive, setting the mode back to automatic does not immediately turn the pump off.
+When the device is removed from the overridden list we need to poll it for its current status.
+- [ ] Using the switch button to manually control the function of the pump does not produce mqtt messages and events are not logged.
+Not a major issue at present but worth noting.
 - [ ] Incorporate security through mqtt and ssl.
 Deploy.
 - [x] Restarting the controller on server requires a poll uplink at the end of the procedure to get curent status.